W427697/Discord-/docs/configure/typescript.md

 ### Storybook doesn't create the required types for external packages

-If you're working with a project relying on a third-party library and you're running into an issue where you notice that the required types are not being generated, preventing you from accurately documenting your components, you can adjust the `reactDocgen` configuration option in your Storybook configuration file to use `react-docgen-typescript` instead and include the required options.
+If your project relies on a third-party library and the expected types are not being generated, preventing you from accurately documenting your components, you can adjust the `reactDocgen` configuration option in your Storybook configuration file to use `react-docgen-typescript` instead and include the required options.
 For example:

 <!-- prettier-ignore-start -->